sony/nnabla-examples/speech-synthesis/TTS/tacotron2/README.md

 This is a NNabla implementation of the [Natural TTS Synthesis By Conditioning Wavenet On Mel Spectrogram Predictions](https://arxiv.org/abs/1712.05884).

 Tacotron2 is a neural network architecture for speech synthesis directly from text.
 It consists of a recurrent sequence-to-sequence feature prediction network that maps character embeddings to mel-scale spectrograms.
 Training data are given as `<text, audio>` pairs.
 The model takes characters as input and outputs a mel spectrogram.
-Audios are synthesized from mel spectrograms using a vocoder like WaveNet and WaveGlow.
+Audios are generated from mel spectrograms using a vocoder like WaveNet and WaveGlow.

 All hyper-parameters are defined in [hparams.py](./hparams.py).
 We use the values from https://github.com/NVIDIA/tacotron2 as reference.